The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: Introduction

 It is technically more convenient not to use the formula \eqref{eq:conductordrop} at the outset, and instead to first apply an approximate functional equation-type formula similar to \eqref{eq:divisorfunctionAFEsketchVersionFAKE} for $\tau(n)\chi(n)$ (see Lemma \ref{lemma:divisorfunctionAFE}).
 We then use the conductor dropping formula \eqref{eq:conductordrop} in the course of computing the complete character sums that result from Poisson summation (see also the remarks following Corollary \ref{cor:Schihbound2}).

 Either way, the result of these steps is a formula of the shape

 The formula \eqref{eq:SchiBoundIntroSketch} is a simplified form of \eqref{eq:SchihWithKl3}.
-At this point, if one uses the Weil bound for Kloosterman sums, and Deligne's bound for hyper-Kloosterman sums, we obtain only $S(\chi) \ll p N^{3/4} \frac{H}{p^2} = H \frac{N^{3/4}}{p}$, which is far from what is needed in Theorem \ref{thm:ShiftedSumBounds}.
+Note that the dual sum after Poisson summation is of length $\frac{c^2 p^2}{N} \ll p^2$, while the original length was of size $N \ll q = p^3$, so this represents a significant savings.
+At this point, if one uses the Weil bound for Kloosterman sums and Deligne's bound for hyper-Kloosterman sums, we obtain only $S(\chi) \ll p N^{3/4} \frac{H}{p^2} = H \frac{N^{3/4}}{p}$, which is far from what is needed for Theorem \ref{thm:ShiftedSumBounds} or even the weaker goal of \eqref{eq:fourthmomentsubgroupprimecubedIntro}.

 To go further, we apply spectral methods from the theory of automorphic forms to the sum over $c$ in the guise of the Bruggeman-Kuznetsov formula (see section \ref{section:automorphicforms}).
 We first must resolve the $\overline{c}$ inside the argument of the ${\rm Kl}_3$, and do so by expanding into multiplicative characters, i.e. using the formula when $(xyz, p) = 1$ (see Lemma \ref{lemma:Kl3FourierTransform} for the general version).
 This leads to